GaetanoV10/MC-GTA/README.md

 ## Contacts
 - Luca Ciampi - luca.ciampi@isti.cnr.it
 - Nicola Messina - nicola.messina@isti.cnr.it
-- Gaetano Emanuele Valenti - g.valenti10@studenti.unipi.it
+- Gaetano Emanuele Valenti -
+gaetano.valenti@intecs.it

 ## Acknowledgements
 The basis of the developed code is from https://github.com/koehlp/MTA-Mod